home-assistant/home-assistant.io/source/_integrations/influxdb.markdown

 {% configuration %}
 host:
   type: string
-  description: **1.xx only** IP address of your database host, e.g., 192.168.1.10
+  description: "**1.xx only** IP address of your database host, e.g., 192.168.1.10"
   required: false
   default: localhost
 port:
   type: integer
-  description: **1.xx only** Port to use
+  description: "**1.xx only** Port to use"
   required: false
   default: 8086
 username:
   type: string
-  description: **1.xx only** The username of the database user.
-The user needs read/write privileges on the database
+  description: "**1.xx only** The username of the database user.
+The user needs read/write privileges on the database"
   required: false
 password:
   type: string
-  description: **1.xx only** The password for the database user account.
+  description: "**1.xx only** The password for the database user account."
   required: false
 database:
   type: string
-  description: **1.xx only** Name of the database to use.
-The database must already exist.
+  description: "**1.xx only** Name of the database to use.
+The database must already exist."
   required: false
   default: home_assistant
 ssl:
   type: boolean
-  description: **1.xx only** Use HTTPS instead of HTTP to connect.
+  description: "**1.xx only** Use HTTPS instead of HTTP to connect."
   required: false
   default: false
 verify_ssl:
   type: boolean
-  description: **1.xx only** Verify SSL certificate for HTTPS request.
+  description: "**1.xx only** Verify SSL certificate for HTTPS request."
   required: false
   default: true
 path:
   type: string
-  description: **1.xx only** Path to use if your InfuxDB is running behind an reverse proxy.
+  description: "**1.xx only** Path to use if your InfuxDB is running behind an reverse proxy."
   required: false
 api_v2:
   type: boolean
-  description: **2.xx only** Set to `true` if connecting to a 2.xx installation, do not use otherwise
+  description: "**2.xx only** Set to `true` if connecting to a 2.xx installation, do not use otherwise."
   required: true for 2.xx
 url:
   type: url
-  description: **2.xx only** URL of your 2.xx installation (e.g. http://localhost:9999)
+  description: "**2.xx only** URL of your 2.xx installation (e.g. http://localhost:9999)."
   required: false
   default: https://us-west-2-1.aws.cloud2.influxdata.com
 token:
   type: string
-  description: **2.xx only** Auth token with WRITE access to your chosen Organization and Bucket
+  description: "**2.xx only** Auth token with WRITE access to your chosen Organization and Bucket."
   required: true for 2.xx
 organization:
   type: string
-  description: **2.xx only** Organization ID to write to.
+  description: "**2.xx only** Organization ID to write to.
 To obtain this, open the UI of your 2.xx installation, the URL at the top will have it after `/orgs`.
-For example, in InfluxDB Cloud it looks like this: https://us-west-2-1.aws.cloud2.influxdata.com/orgs/{OrganizationID}
+For example, in InfluxDB Cloud it looks like this: https://us-west-2-1.aws.cloud2.influxdata.com/orgs/{OrganizationID}."
   required: true for 2.xx
 bucket:
   type: string
-  description: **2.xx only** Name of the bucket (not the generated bucket ID) within your Organization to write to
+  description: "**2.xx only** Name of the bucket (not the generated bucket ID) within your Organization to write to."
   required: false
   default: Home Assistant
 max_retries: